preemajames/Qantas.Interview/README.md

-# How to run the Qantas hotel seach app
+# How to run the Qantas hotel search app
 #### Clone the repository or dpwnload Qantas.Interview folder
 #### open command prompt and navigate to the Qantas.Interview folder
 #### Run  -> npm install